Chapter 19. INFORMATION_SCHEMA Tables

 FROM db_name

-[LIKE 'wild']
+[LIKE 'wild

 19.3.
-The INFORMATION_SCHEMA COLUMNS Table
+The INFORMATION_SCHEMA COLUMNS

-The COLUMNS table provides
+The COLUMNS

 information about columns in tables.